Aksel Lund Svindal is a two-time Olympic champion and one of the world’s most successful Alpine skiers.

 Advice for athletes

-Aksel also had some useful advice for athletes dealing with the current uncertainty brought about by the pandemic, comparing the situation to the numerous injuries and rehabs he went through during what were supposed to be the peak years of his career.
+Aksel also had some useful advice for athletes about coming back strong after a break, reflecting on the numerous injuries and rehabs he went through during what were supposed to be the peak years of his career.

 “Because I had a lot of injuries, that’s one of the lessons that I learned: how to control that fire inside of really wanting to compete,” he explained.